Akilan-coder/Trinitt-hackathon/README.md

-# Trinitt-hackathon
+# Dialog Box Editor

-All the code and files for the hackathon will be uploaded here
+all the required settings for a single div is available